Best stereo gear for your Dodge or Ram pickup

 Any article about pickups is required by law to include the following words: strength, durability, ruggedness, toughness, power, payload, towing, and toughness again, just in case anyone missed it the first time.
 With that out of the way, we’ll add one more to this article about Dodge/Ram trucks: innovation.

 After all, Dodge (Ram, since 2011) gave us the first civilian 4x4 pickup, the first mid-size pickup (Dakota), the first muscle pickup (the awesome Lil’ Red Express Truck), the first Club Cab truck, the first Cummins-powered pickup, and more.

-Dodge also came up with the name “Power Wagon,” which was and is so utterly awesome that the “Macho Power Wagon” from the ‘70s seems kind of redundant when you think about it.
+Dodge also came up with the name “Power Wagon,” which was and is so utterly awesome that the “Macho Power Wagon” from the ‘70s seems kind of redundant.

-Ram trucks are getting more popular all the time, and there's a reason for that (Crutchfield Research Photo)
+Ram trucks are getting more popular all the time, and there are lots of good reasons for that (Crutchfield Research Photo)

 This article will focus largely on the 1500 pickups because of the model's longevity and popularity.
-But we have audio gear for pretty much any Dodge or Ram truck, from vintage Power Wagons to Dakotas to hard-working 2500s and 3500s.
+But we have audio gear for pretty much any Dodge or Ram truck, from vintage Power Wagons to Dakotas to hard-working 2500s and 3500s to even the almost-forgotten Dodge Rampage.
 Just enter your vehicle info to find out more.

 Replacing the radio is a bit easier in older trucks like this 2009 Dodge Ram.
 (Crutchfield Research Photo)